Saint John Church (Middletown, Connecticut): St. John graveyard and cemetery

 The church maintains two cemeteries.
 The original graveyard is located directly behind the church and the newer cemetery is located on Johnson Street in Middletown.

 Yoked Parish

 In 2017, the Bishop of Norwich yoked the Parishes of Saint Sebastian and Saint John which means that both parishes share a Priest.
 Daily Mass and Sunday Masses are held at both Parishes.
 The Parishes are still their own entities and are not merged into a combined Parish.
+In 2026, the yoked status ended with the appointment of a full-time pastor.